eugen-bondarev/git-terra-state/README.md

 # Roadmap

-- Implement proper encryption
+- [x] ~~Implement proper encryption~~ ChaCha20-Poly1305 is used now
-- Minimize the number of uses of run_command, where Linux commands are executed, and eventually get rid of them altogether
+- [ ] Minimize the number of uses of run_command, where Linux commands are executed, and eventually get rid of them altogether
-- Make the implementation "git host agnostic" (at this point, only GitHub is supported)
+- [ ] Make the implementation "git host agnostic" (at this point, only GitHub is supported)